 There are 3 billion women, men and adolescents of reproductive age worldwide facing challenges to their sexual and reproductive health.
 Research is urgently needed to develop new and improved solutions to the world’s most pressing reproductive health needs.

 The Bixby Center for Global Reproductive Health—a program at the University of California, San Francisco (UCSF)— leads research and training programs around the world to improve reproductive and sexual health.
-We work to ensure that women have the power to plan their families through access to safe and effective birth control, abortion services, sex education, and childbirth and HIV/AIDS care—regardless of their age, ethnicity, income, or where they live.
+We work to ensure that all people have access to birth control, abortion, sex education, pregnancy and birth care and HIV/STI treatment—regardless of their age, ethnicity, income, or where they live.